Alpine Lakes Hikes

 High Point: 4600'

-Snoqualmie Pass is finally getting the big melt in August, and Rachel and the Rampart Lakes are open for business.
-This is an excellent hike for August and September - known for its fall color and berries.
+The trail to Rachel and the Rampart Lakes is an excellent hike for August and September - known for its fall color and berries.
 More than one Trip Reporter has said that this trail has "a little bit of everything" - mountain views, waterfalls, flowers and lakes.
 It also is a crowded trail, with a super steep rocky and rooty stretch, and mosquitoes at the lake.
 But the views are pretty sublime, and it is easy to see why so many people make the trek.

 Stevens Pass Corridor